lvicentesanchez/hackapp/README.md

 HaskApp
 =======

-Haskell web application using happstack.
+Haskell web application using happstack (modified from FP Complete).